 Pop Explosion: The Brill Building in the 1950s & 60s

 By 1962, the Brill housed well over 100 music businesses and some of the most famous songwriters in pop history.
-They often worked in tandem with close friends, business associates, or spouses.
+These tunesmiths worked in tandem with close friends, business associates, or spouses.
 Some of the most successful married-couple songwriting teams at the Bril Building were Gerry Goffin and Carole King, Barry Mann and Cynthia Weil (read a delightful interview with this classy, uber-talented couple here from the Sound Opinions rock-and-roll talk show -- they would definitely make my desert-island dinner part guest list!) -- and Ellie Greenwich (interviewed here) and Jeff Barry.
 Some of the best '60s love songs were written by these young couples -- but some of the best breakup songs, too.

 Jeff Barry also partnered with Canadian-born Andy Kim, cowriting the megahit "Sugar, Sugar" and other tunes for the Archies.